matthew-ardi/item-catalog-linux-config/README.md

 ```

-> note that the application is currently running using Flask web server deployment due to issues regarding permissions.
+> note that the application is currently deployed using Flask web server deployment due to issues regarding permissions.
 Changes will be made and this documentation will be updated.